CrumpetCrusader/Battery-Desktop-Accent-Colour/README.md

 i made 2 regedits that do the job, im just trying to powershell send the regestry Values by itself, but it wont... ha

-this is my first coding venture on github, i hope you good people can help correct my code, still working out how to publish code ha
+this is my first coding venture on github, i hope you good people can help correct my code, i dont know what im doing ha.

 filename= prcol.ps1